 Elysia pusilla Bergh, 1872

 Elysia pusilla is nearly always found associated with Halimeda algae.
 It can be common, but it blends in well on its algae host and can be very hard to see.
 We have found specimens at Kwajalein and Enewetak Atolls on lagoon reefs from 5 all the way down to 65 meters depth.
-This species is often seen listed in the genus Elysiella.
+It has also been photographed at Majuro by Ken Cone and Beth Van Zummeren.
+It is quite variable in color, and the numerous photos below show some of this variation.
+This species is sometimes seen listed in the genus Elysiella.
+Elysia pusilla was first reported in the Marshalls from Enewetak Atoll by Johnson & Boucher (1984).

 Despite the odd coloration, we think this is the same species.